NSBLab/CElegansConnectomeGeneExpression/README.md

 Please read our paper, and if you use this code, please cite our paper:

-A. Arnatkeviciute, B.D.
-Fulcher, R. Pocock, and A. Fornito.
+A. Arnatkeviciute\*, B.D.
+Fulcher\*, R. Pocock, and A. Fornito.
 Hub connectivity, neuronal diversity, and gene expression in the _C. elegans_ connectome (in submission).

 Contact Aurina Arnatkeviciute by [email](mailto:aurina.arnatkeviciute@monash.edu) or Ben Fulcher by [email](mailto:ben.d.fulcher@gmail.com) or [twitter](https://twitter.com/bendfulcher).